pasws18/documentation/setupguide/setupguide.md

     ```
     **Known issue:** If you installed watchmen, the above command may fail saying that a file named `.watchmanconfig` is missing.
 To fix         this issue just create the file, e.g. with `touch .watchmanconfig`.

-2. Run (deploy) the mobile app onto the virtual device
+2. From another shell, run (deploy) the mobile app onto the virtual device

     ```sh
     react-native run-android